moraessaur/fish_market/README.md

 This repo is the basis for my [blog post (in portuguese)](https://www.lucasmoraes.org/blog/fish_market/) regarding this analysis.
 Also, it can be cloned and run locally to generate the same Rmarkdown output.

-Here I chose the best explanatory variable to predict fish weight.
+Here I chose the best explanatory variables to predict fish weight.
 I also briefly explored some concepts such as:

 -   Residuals